forumhouse-oss/eloquent-custom-attributes/README.md

  - Naming convention for such traits is `<typeName>AttrHandlerTrait`
  - Attribute handling traits must implement two methods: `handleGetAttribute<typeName>` and `handleSetAttribute<typeName>`.
- Check \FHTeam\EloquentCustomAttrs\Json\JsonAttrHandlerTrait for example
+ Check `Json\JsonAttrHandlerTrait` for example
  - Be careful with method naming in traits.
 Don't make them too common since they must nicely co-exist with methods of other traits Eloquent model may use
  - If your custom attribute represents complex type (not just a string or a number) consider making a wrapper around it.
-An example of such wrapper can be \FHTeam\EloquentCustomAttrs\ArrayAttributeWrapper.
+An example of such wrapper can be `ArrayAttributeWrapper`.
 It encapsulates an array value, provides access to it and updates corresponding model whenever attribute changes.
 Wrapper is cached so attribute can be accessed several times from any part of the script